maxray/basebasebase/content/blog/2023-10-31-halloween.md

 ---
-title: It's pumkin time again!
+title: It's pumpkin time again!
 date: 2023-10-31 21:29:00 Z
 intro: >
   Do you recall a cartoon called Trapdoor?
 This years effort reminds me of 'Bony'